johnazariah/python-pipelines/generics/README.md

 # Documentation for TypeAnnotatedMeta Class

 ## Overview
-This code defines a custom metaclass, `TypeAnnotatedMeta`, designed to handle type annotations in Python classes.
-It is particularly useful for creating and managing generic types with type parameters, ensuring their validity, and dynamically extending the functionality of classes.
+The `generics` module provides foundational classes and utilities to handle type annotations in Python classes.

+The module exports a single metaclass, `TypeAnnotatedMeta`, which captures type hints and makes them available at run time for inspection and validation.

 ---